vani-tty1/sector/README.md

 ```bash
 git clone https://github.com/vani-tty1/sector.git
 ```
 2.)
-Open this in GNOME Builder and hit the run play button(Cargo will handle the dependencies).
+Install dependencies:

+- `blueprint-compiler`

 2.1.)
+Open this in GNOME Builder and hit the run play button.

+2.2.)
 Manual Way Below:

 ```bash
 # Creates a build directory and compiles it